tomasmark79/SpectralSuite-2.1.12/README.md

 #### Linux
 ##### Prerequisites

 All essentials for compilation and folowing list of commands and libraries.
-You have to check Linux Dependencies file unde docs folder.
+You have to check Linux Dependencies file under the docs folder.
 In brief enough to enter `make` under the build folders.

 ```bash
     sudo apt update